Pomax/socketless/README.md

 ### 1. Creating an API collection

-As mentioned above, an API collection is created by defining a namespaced API object, and then running that through the `socketless` transformer:
+As mentioned above, an API collection is created by defining a namespaced API object, and then running that through the `generateClientServer` transformer that `socketless` provides:

 ```javascript
 const { generateClientServer } = require('socketless');